Topics in German Culture and Society: Taste

-Philosopher Juliane Rebentisch joined the Department of German as a Permanent Visiting Professor in the fall of 2019.
+Philosopher Juliane Rebentisch joined the Department of German as a Regular Visiting Professor in the fall of 2019.

-In Germany, Juliane Rebentisch is Professor of Philosophy and Aesthetics and Vice President at the Hochschule für Gestaltung in Offenbach/Main.
-From 2015 to 2018 Rebentisch served as President of the German Society of Aesthetics.
-She is a member of the Research Council at the Frankfurt Institute for Social Research.
+In Germany, Juliane Rebentisch is Professor of Philosophy and Aesthetics at Hochschule für Gestaltung Offenbach and a member of the Research Council at the Frankfurt Institute for Social Research.
+She was president of the German Society of Aesthetics (2015-2018) and vice president of HfG Offenbach (2014-2020).

 She was awarded the Lessing Prize of the city of Hamburg (2017).
 In 2018, she was a fellow at the Institute for Advanced Study in Constance and a guest of honor at the Villa Massimo in Rome.